 - 8-9K lots of Gold Petal contracts get traded

-With this, I assume you are familiar with the Gold contracts and the logistics.
-In the next chapter we will discuss few interesting topics such as the parity in domestic and International gold contracts, factors influencing Gold, relationship between gold, equities, and dollar etc.
+With this, I assume you are familiar with the Gold contracts and logistics.
+In the next chapter, we will discuss a few interesting topics such as the parity in domestic and International gold contracts, factors influencing Gold, the relationship between gold, equities, and dollar etc.

 Key takeaways from this chapter

 - Gold is one of the most popular bullion contracts that gets traded on MCX.

 - The gold contract comes in a few variants – Big Gold, Gold Mini, Gold Guinea, and Gold Petal.